Research groups

 Georgia C. Richards

-DPhil (Oxon), BSc (Hons I)
+DPhil (Oxon) BSc (Hons I)

-Research interests & supervision
+Research supervision

-- patient safety, preventable deaths, and harms in healthcare
+- patient safety, preventable deaths, and harms in healthcare,

-- pharmaco-epidemiology and pharmaco-device-vigilance
+- pharmaco-epidemiology and pharmaco-device-vigilance (i.e. medicine use and drug safety),

-- open science, open data, and meta-research
+- open science, open data, and meta-research.

 Oxford DPhil research

-During her DPhil, Georgia was the early-career representative on the EBMLive Steering Committee and co-led the 2019 Doug Altman Scholarships, which funded 14 early-career researchers from across the globe to attend EBMLive in Oxford.
+During her DPhil, Georgia was the early-career representative on the EBMLive Steering Committee and co-led the 2019 Doug Altman Scholarships and the 2022 David Sackett Fellowships, which funded early-career researchers from across the globe to attend EBMLive in Oxford.
 This led to various outputs including an editorial in The BMJ, opinion pieces in BMJ EBM on challenges facing early-career researchers and building capacity in low-middle-income countries, and a review in the Journal of the Royal Society of Medicine.
-Georgia chaired the 2019 Steering Committee and report for the 4E's Forum to Improve the detection, analysis and reporting of harms in medicines held in Erice, Sicily.

 Prior to Oxford